ywsheng227/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

+The strategy is to use the mean for the 5-minute interval of each missing step value.
+A new dataset is created.

 Conclusion: The values from the new dataset with missing values filled in are similar to the estimates from the first part of the assignment.

 ## Are there differences in activity patterns between weekdays and weekends?